Hermitian and non-Hermitian topology in active matter: Non-Hermitian band topology

 \subsubsection{Non-Hermitian skin effect in two-dimensional systems}

 We next review the non-Hermitian topology and the associated non-Hermitian skin effect in two-dimensional (2D) non-Hermitian tight-binding systems.
-We first consider the 2D square-lattice system composed of horizontal and vertical Hatano-Nelson chains.
+We first consider a 2D square-lattice system composed of horizontal and vertical Hatano-Nelson chains.
 One can immediately infer that this system can be characterized by two energy winding numbers defined in Eq.~(\ref{energywinding}).
 Indeed, the corresponding non-Hermitian skin effect localizes all the bulk eigenstates at one corner \cite{Lee2018}.
-The localization can be readily understood as the flow of the eigenstates toward the corner due to the asymmetric hopping amplitudes in all directions.
-Such localization of the bulk eigenstates and its manipulation have been experimentally realized in acoustics \cite{Zhang2021} and photonics \cite{Lin2023}.
+The localization can be readily understood as the flow of the eigenstates toward the corner due to the asymmetric hopping amplitudes in all the directions.
+Such localization of the bulk eigenstate and its manipulation have been experimentally realized in acoustics \cite{Zhang2021} and photonics \cite{Lin2023}.
 However, the system does not exhibit phenomena unique to 2D systems in the sense that the observed non-Hermitian skin effect merely inherits 1D nature.

-Recent works have pointed out that the point-gap topology corresponds not only to the Hermitian first-order topology but also to the second-order topology \cite{Kawabata2020b,Okugawa2020,Fu2021}.
-Specifically, one can define topological invariants of non-Hermitian systems via the extended Hermitian Hamiltonian which exhibits second-order topological phases.
+Recent works have pointed out that the point-gap topology corresponds not only to the Hermitian first-order topology but also to the second-order topology \cite{Kawabata2020b,Okugawa2020,Fu2021}, which we have discussed in Sec.~\ref{sec:3b3}.
+Specifically, one can define a topological invariant of a non-Hermitian system via an extended Hermitian Hamiltonian which exhibits a second-order topological phase.
 When the topological invariant takes a nonzero value, several eigenstates are then localized at the corners.
-This phenomenon is called the second-order topological non-Hermitian skin effect, and it is unique to 2D systems since the localization originates from second-order topology which can appear in more than 2D systems.
-Remarkably, it is possible to realize the second-order non-Hermitian skin effect without nonreciprocal interaction or unidirectional flow in contrast to 1D non-Hermitian systems mentioned above.
+This phenomenon is called a second-order topological non-Hermitian skin effect, and it is unique to 2D systems since the localization originates from second-order topology which can appear in more than 2D systems.
+Remarkably, it is possible to realize the second-order non-Hermitian skin effect without nonreciprocal interaction or unidirectional flow in contrast to 1D non-Hermitian systems discussed in Sec.~\ref{sec:4c1}.